 - 1 Tablespoon Fleur de Sel (I usually use a bit more but go with your taste)

 - Watch the sugar carefully as it can burn quite easily.
-Once it reaches 350F** add all of the butter whisking quickly to combine.
+Once it reaches 350F/170C add all of the butter whisking quickly to combine, be careful the mixture will bubble.

-- Remove the saucepan from the heat and whisk in heavy cream.
+- Remove the saucepan from the heat and whisk in heavy cream, this will take a minute or two just keep mixing to combine.

 Keywords: salted caramel sauce recipe, sea salt sauce, gooey caramel sauce